Partner suffers from retroactive jealousy? You are not alone.

 Watch the video:

-I’ve often felt hesitant to offer advice to these readers due to the fact that
+I’ve often felt hesitant to offer advice to people whose partner suffers from retroactive jealousy due to the fact that

 a) It is always the sufferer’s problem, not their partner’s, and